ibm-cloud-docs/power-iaas/global-replication-service.md

 {: class="simple-table"}
 {: caption="Table 1.
 Primary and secondary site reference based on volume creation" caption-side="bottom"}

-The volume APIs provide more properties for replication.
-You can check whether a volume is master or auxiliary volume.
-For more information, see [How can I check whether a volume is master or auxiliary volume?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#check-for-primary-vol)

 ## Preparation for disaster recovery
 {: #dr-prep}